tf1993614/embryo_alternative_splicing/README.md

 If want to change the output directory in the parallel run:

 	parallel -a samples.txt -a samples2.txt bash sra2fastq.sh    # samples2.txt contains output directory

+For raw sequencing files downloaded from GEO database, the metadata of each SRA file was obtained by running `GEO_crawl.R`

+	R GEO_crawl.R

 ## Cellranger pipeline